harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >
 >Consider a case where a function (e.g. `foo()`) receives a non-const class object (e.g. `Bar`) by a pass-by-const-reference.
 If there exists a non-const member function side the non-const class object, which is then called in the function, it will result in a compile error.

+>[!important] It is possible to overload a member function to have a const and non-const version of the same function.